Outstanding learning in state of the art facilities.

 The brand new college will include technologically advanced and multipurpose facilities for students.

 The college is being designed with both its setting and its community in mind – an inner city education facility for families that embrace inner city living.
 The college’s environmental footprint will be minimised through the use of three storey buildings that are universally accessible and incorporate passive design principles.

-The first stage of building will be ready for Year 7 students in 2020 and include general classrooms; specialist workshops, laboratories and studios for science, technology, engineering, design and food courses; health and physical education learning areas; student services; a library resource centre; an auditorium; and a cafeteria with terraced dining area.
+The first stage of building will be ready for Year 7 students in 2020 and include general classrooms; specialist workshops, laboratories and studios for science, technology, engineering, design and food courses; health and physical education learning areas; student services; a library resource centre; a lecture theatre; and a cafeteria with terraced dining area.
 Internal courtyards and playing courts will enhance the campus.